 A common misconception in the private jet market is you can make money owning a whole private jet.
 As Worth magazine points out, you will not make money on an airplane.
-Annual depreciation of aircrafts is high and while owners can offset the cost of aircraft ownership by operating it as a charter through a service, buyers should not expect the return on investment to cover all private jet costs.
+Annual depreciation of aircraft is high and while owners can offset the cost of aircraft ownership by operating it as a charter through a service, buyers should not expect the return on investment to cover all private jet costs.

 A share in the PlaneSense® fractional program, on the other hand, allows you to buy only what you need, based on the number of hours you fly, whether for business or personal use.
 Instead of spending millions of dollars on a whole aircraft, fractional share owners can reap the benefits of private jet ownership without spending more than they need to.
 In addition, the 2017 Tax Cuts and Jobs Act allows owners who use their aircraft for business purposes to fully write off the cost of a share in a new aircraft in its first year.